 Evaluation and Characterization of Alpha Case on Titanium Implants and Medical Devices - Test Methods

-Lucideon offers detailed metallurgical services to accurately assess, characterize and measure the thickness of alpha case on titanium components.
+Lucideon offers detailed metallurgical services to accurately assess, characterise and measure the thickness of alpha case on titanium components.
 The results are compared to the requirements of the applicable ASTM and ISO standards.

 Expertise and Test Methodology